karprabha/cv-application/README.md

 -   **CV Generation**: Instantly generate a side-by-side CV layout.
 -   **PDF Download**: Download the CV as a PDF with text selection and active hyperlinks.

-**Note**: When clicked Download PDF select `Save to PDF` from drop down to make CV text selectable and active hyperlinks
+**Note**: When clicked Download PDF select `Save to PDF` from drop down of destination section to make CV text selectable and active hyperlinks

 ## Fonts